State approves additional federal unemployment payments | The Colorado Springs Business Journal

 By Pam Zubeck

-The state of Colorado is preparing to issue three weeks of unemployment checks due to President Donald Trump’s executive order to pay $300 a week to those who qualify.
+The state of Colorado is preparing to issue unemployment checks via President Donald Trump’s executive order to pay $300 a week to those who qualify for three weeks.
 The payments will come amidst Congress’ failed efforts to reach an agreement regarding the continuation of the $600 per week benefit to compensate those out of work due to shutdowns because of COVID-19.

 The Colorado Department of Labor and Employment said in a release issued Aug.
 19 that the federal Lost Wages Assistance program has been approved and system reprogramming has begun.